Felling History

 And the following....

-The Bee's Wing as it was first shown, later The Beeswing Hotel then Durty Nellies and now houses refugees
+The Bee's Wing as it was first shown, later The Beeswing Hotel then Durty Nellies and once housed refugees.
+This building is also on the Council's Local List

-Named after Bee's Wing, foaled in 1833, This great mare (nicknamed the miner's friend) won the Newcastle Gold Cup 6 times, the Doncaster Gold Cup 4 times and the Ascot Gold Cup in 1842.
+Named after Bee's Wing, foaled in 1833, this great mare (nicknamed the miner's friend) won the Newcastle Gold Cup 6 times, the Doncaster Gold Cup 4 times and the Ascot Gold Cup in 1842.
+Another thing The Felling is famous for.
+Two pubs on the same street named after race horses

 Left click to enlarge